fsprojects/LocSta/README.md

 * Usually, (local) state is represented by an instance of an object or a closure that captures a mutable value.
 * State must then have an 'identity', which is represented by a persistent location in memory - a pointer.
 * In order to use state from a computation, it means: It has to be created *up-front*, and it can be used *afterwards* by it's pointer.
-* The separation between *allocation* and *usage* makes composition hard, or at least uncomfortable (besides other thinks that make compotion hard or uncomfortable).
+* The separation of *instanciation* and *usage* makes composition hard, or at least uncomfortable (besides other thinks that make compotion hard or uncomfortable).

 What is stateless?